querkmachine/beeps.website/src/every-element/data/style.md

 spec: https://html.spec.whatwg.org/multipage/semantics.html#the-style-element
 ---

-Allows for inserting CSS style information directly into the current page.
-CSS inserted using `style` have a higher priority than CSS in external stylesheets, but lower priority than elements with inline `style` attributes.
+Allows for inserting CSS style rules directly into the current page.
+CSS inserted using `style` has a higher priority than CSS in external stylesheets, but lower priority than elements with inline `style` attributes.

 <!-- prettier-ignore-start -->
 ```html